Trivaris/AdbAutoPlayer/docs/src/development/python-README.md

 ## General
 Set the python directory as the root of your project if you are using PyCharm.
 The `python/.idea` contains run configurations and other things that make setting up PyCharm easier for you.

-## Windows
+If you only want to develop bots or run it in CLI you do not have to set up Go and the Frontend.

-### Setup
+## Setup
 > [!IMPORTANT]
-> Execute commands in the python directory
+> Execute these commands in the python directory
+### Windows
 1. Install [Python](https://www.python.org/downloads/)
 2. Install [Poetry](https://python-poetry.org/docs/#installing-with-the-official-installer)
 3. Create virtualenv and install